 My wires don't have wire caps.

-You Smart Security Light does not require you to make ANY adjustments to the wires or the existing wire caps.
+You light does not require you to make ANY adjustments to the wires or the existing wire caps.
 Tampering with these will void your warranty.
 If you believe you received a unit with an incorrect wiring setup, please reach out to support right away.

 I have a newer home in California with GU24 lamp fittings.